 And for the past two weeks, I’ve been entertained by listening to my Italian husband try to explain to his American high-tech-industry clients that their orders won’t be shipped until September because Europe is closed for business right now.

 This can also be frustrating if you work in Italy or France because:

 1.)
 Hey, maybe you don’t want to take your vacation in August.
 And

 2.)
 Everyone takes vacation in August, so it’s the most expensive time of the year to travel to, from, or around Italy.

-But honestly, the frustration is mostly from my stubborn, independent American side.
+But honestly, my frustration about Ferragosto is mostly from my stubborn, independent American side.